 Five-year hydrographs can be viewed at:

-The dark line in the 5-year hydrograph represents the monthly mean streamflow for this period and the white band shows the normal range (25th to 75th percentile) based on the period of record.
+The dark line in the 5-year hydrograph represents the monthly mean streamflow for this period and the white band shows the normal range (25th to 75th percentiles) based on the period of record.
 The maximum monthly mean streamflow is at the top of the blue shaded section, and the lowest monthly mean streamflow is at the top of the dark orange area.
+Each monthly mean measurement is colored according to the percentile rank in which it falls for the month.

 Estimated Streamflow to the Chesapeake Bay

-The estimated monthly mean freshwater streamflow to Chesapeake Bay was b normal in April 2013, at 105,000 cubic feet per second (ft3/s; provisional and subject to revision).
-The normal range for average (mean) monthly streamflow for April is between 95,700 ft3/s and 179,000 ft3/s, the 25th and 75th percentiles of all April values.
-These provisional statistics are based on a 76-year period of record.
+The estimated monthly mean freshwater streamflow to Chesapeake Bay was in the normal range in October 2013, at 34,600 cubic feet per second (ft3/s; provisional, and subject to revision).
+The average (mean) monthly streamflow for October is 45,000 ft3/s.
+The normal range for average (mean) monthly streamflow for October is between 21,600 ft3/s and 55,600 ft3/s, the 25th and 75th percentiles of all September values.
+These provisional statistics are based on a 77-year period of record.

 Graphs and data are available on the “Estimated Streamflow Entering Chesapeake Bay” website.

-Reservoir storage at the end of April in the Baltimore reservoirs (Loch Raven, Liberty, and Prettyboy) remained at 100 percent of available storage capacity, with a total of 75.85 billion gallons of water.
+Reservoir storage at the end of October in the Baltimore reservoirs (Loch Raven, Liberty, and Prettyboy) was at 98 percent of available storage capacity, with a total of 74.35 billion gallons of water.

-Total storage in the Triadelphia and Duckett Reservoirs, which serve parts of Howard, Montgomery, and Prince George’s Counties in suburban areas around the District of Columbia, was over 101 percent of normal storage capacity with 10.71 billion gallons in April.
+Total storage in the Triadelphia and Duckett Reservoirs, which serve parts of Howard, Montgomery, and Prince George’s Counties in suburban areas around the District of Columbia, dropped from 92 percent of normal storage capacity in August to 70 percent in October, with 8.06 billion gallons of water.

 |Volume (billion gallons)||Source|